profsmith89/ctps/_sources/ales-c03.md

 Compare this output to the last, focusing on the lines that start with `module32.py`.
 Remember that modules in Python are just scripts that we import to get access to some functions and objects we don't want to write for ourselves!

-## ALE 3.7: Imports and the namespace?
+## ALE 3.7: Imports and namespaces?

 Let's use the scripts from ALE 3.6 to see what happens to the global namespace as we use two different forms of the import-statement.